dorna-robotics/camera/README.md

   - `method`: String, Method for estimating the XYZ coordinates.
 Options are `"plane"` (default, which is useful when the `xyz_ref` points are lying on a flat surface) or `"idw"` (stands for `inverse distance weighting`, which is a method used for spatial interpolation, where the value of a point is estimated based on the values of nearby known points, with weights assigned based on the inverse of their distances to the point being estimated).

 - **Returns:**
-  - `xyz`: Numpy array, Estimated XYZ coordinates of the input pixel.
+  - `xyz`: `numpy.array`, Estimated XYZ coordinates of the input pixel.

 #### `dist_coeffs(self, depth_int)`